danielfdickinson/hugo-debug-tables/README.md

 ### Modern Hugo only (as of 2021-03-20)

-This module is built using assumptions that may require Hugo 0.81.0 or higher, and in any event those are the only versions on which it has been tested, at present.
+This module is built using assumptions that may require Hugo 0.80.0 or higher, and in any event those are the only versions on which it has been tested, at present.

+_Note_: Previously the minimium was 0.81.0 but as of 2022-07-12 we have converted from multi-line constructs (like dict) to single line as that is the difference between supporting 0.80.0 (which is the highest version available in Debian stable, and various other Linux releases) and requiring at least 0.81.0.

 ### Acknowledgements